ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/map-indexes.js.markdown

 Please note that indexing capabilities are detected automatically from the returned field type from the indexing function.

-For example, if our `Employee` will have a property called `Age` that is an `integer` then the following indexing function...
+For example, if our `Employee` will have a property called `Age` that is an `number` then the following indexing function...

-{CODE-BLOCK:csharp}
+{CODE-BLOCK:javascript}
 from employee in docs.Employees select new
 {